 However, with Lipton’s discoveries and research over the past five years came more knowledge and, therefore, additional responsibilities.
 Lipton’s research inspired us, as an organization, to want to improve and deliver a more complete program for family attachment.
 Attachment can be fragile, and one might have a better chance to keep the family connection that may endure a lifetime if properly nurtured.

 We now look beyond infant massage and teach the Triad Family Model, for healthy family development that may last a lifetime, by providing nurturing touch, a safe and positive environment, and compassionate communication.
 Together, these three elements may maximize a baby’s intended genetic potential.

 “Genetics are not final at birth,” Lipton said.
 “The continuum of DNA development and reaching maximum potential has everything to do with environment before and after birth.”

-The Triad Family Experience gives a more complete picture of the ingredients necessary for healthy family development that goes beyond nurturing touch.
+The Triad Family Model gives a more complete picture of the ingredients necessary for healthy family development that goes beyond nurturing touch.

 For example, we may be predisposed to certain diseases in our family.
 By changing our eating habits, thinking positively and eliminating stress, we may determine a much better outcome or eliminate the negative predisposition completely.

 Massage, in the form of simple nurturing touch, may assist to relax and eliminate stress, while encouraging words can soothe the human spirit at any age.
 Therefore, the World Institute for Nurturing Communication teaches nurturing touch and games for the growing child that may be adapted throughout one’s life as he or she grows to become a toddler, preschooler, preteen, teen, young adult, a couple, a senior or throughout the hospice process.
 Sometimes touch is the most loving expression of goodbye.